UltiRequiem/google-kick-start/2022/hex/question.md

+Taking in count

-> "The game ends immediately when one player wins" and " Note that the four corners are considered connected to both colors."
+> "The game ends immediately when one player wins" and "Note that the four
+> corners are considered connected to both colors."

 Then how Case 5 can be possible?